 Furthermore, some people have trouble not worrying about home, school and work while they complete inpatient programs.
 Outpatient programs allow them to keep up with these obligations.
 In the end, their level of stress decreases as their treatment progresses.

-If you suffer from addiction, consider the inpatient and outpatient programs at Serenity House Detox.
+If you suffer from addiction, consider the inpatient and outpatient programs at Serenity House Detox & Recovery.
 We provide all of the tools that you need to take the first step toward recovery.
 Some of our full-service detox programs include:

-Get the help you need to overcome addiction at Serenity House Detox.
-Contact our Fort Lauderdale or West Palm Beach detox center and speak to a detox expert who has your interest first.
+Get the help you need to overcome addiction at Serenity House Detox & Recovery.
+Contact our Fort Lauderdale or Jupiter detox center and speak to a detox expert who has your interest first.
 Call 866-294-5306.